Talk Shows on Mute

 "Talk Shows on Mute" is a song by the American alternative rock band Incubus.
-It was released as the second single from the band's 2004 album, A Crow Left of the Murder..., and peaked at #3 on the Billboard Modern Rock Tracks chart and #18 on the Mainstream Rock Tracks chart and also peaked at number 16 on the Bubbling Under Hot 100 Singles chart.
+Released as the second single from the band's 2004 album, A Crow Left of the Murder..., it peaked at No. 3 on the Billboard Modern Rock Tracks chart, No. 18 on the Mainstream Rock Tracks chart, and No. 16 on the Bubbling Under Hot 100 Singles chart.

 Background

 The song has a mellow and stripped-down sound, with lyrics containing references to George Orwell's novel Nineteen Eighty-Four and Philip K. Dick's novel Do Androids Dream of Electric Sheep?.
 Lead singer Brandon Boyd says the inspiration for the song came to him while watching a talk show on an airplane.

 "I was on an airplane when a talk show began playing on the TVs.
 I decided to start narrating for the people, which is a really great game if you're ever bored enough.
 I realized a time will probably come when television will watch us if we're watching it, if that hasn't already happened, figuratively or literally.
 It sounded like some sort of pseudo-Big Brother nightmare, so I wrote it down."